foundry-rs/book/src/reference/cheatcodes.md

 This cheat code is used to assert that certain logs are emitted on the next call.

 1. Call the cheat code, specifying whether we should check the first, second or third topic, and the log data.
+Topic 0 is always checked.
 2. Emit the event we are supposed to see after the next call.
 3. Perform the call.